maevadevs/numery/readme.md

 # Numery

-Numery is a collection of useful functions for working with numbers in JS.
+Numery is a collection of helper functions for working with numbers in Javascript

 ## Installation